 According to the OECD 305 guidance, solid phase desorption dosing systems have been successfully applied to substances up to a log Kow of 7.8, without using solvents and dispersants, which themselves can potentially affect the fate of the chemical.

-Given that aqueous testing seems to be feasible up to a log Kow of 7.8, and for substances above log Kow > 5 and water solubility below around 0.01-0.1 mg/L dietary studies can be used and minimized test design could apply for substances with log Kow < 6, where there is an indication of low BCF, the choice of the appropriate testing is not straightforward.
+Given that aqueous testing seems to be feasible up to a log Kow of 7.8, and for substances above log Kow > 5 and water solubility below around 0.01-0.1 mg/L, dietary studies can be used and minimized test design could apply for substances with log Kow < 6, where there is an indication of low BCF, the choice of the appropriate testing is not straightforward.

 Developing a clear and binding guidance for the choice of the right BCF testing strategy by deriving threshold values for e.g. Kow or water solubility, where one or another test should be performed.
-For example, for substances with very low water solubility, use of radiolabelling and reporting of the dissolved concentration should be mandatory.
+For example, for substances with very low water solubility, use of radio-labelling and reporting of the dissolved concentration should be mandatory.

 Sorption of highly hydrophobic chemicals to organic matter in fish bioconcentration studies